 - Divide the halibut among 4 plates.
 Stir the remaining marinade and drizzle over the fish.

-Note: Recipes and content from ©2014-2019 are copyright protected.
+Note: Recipes and content from ©2014-2021 All Our Way are copyright protected.
 Please do not use content or recipe without prior written permission.
-If you want to share the information please link to this post.
+If you want to share the information, please link to this post.
 Grazie.